asaldarriv/heuristics-PTL-system/constructive-method/README.md

 ## Description

-- **Deterministic Method**: Orders are sorted in descending order by the number of SKUs.
+- **Deterministic Method**: orders are sorted in descending order by the number of SKUs.
 Once the order is determined, each order is assigned to the nearest exit.
-- **Randomized Method**: Orders are sorted randomly.
+- **Randomized Method**: orders are sorted randomly.
 Once the order is determined, each order is assigned to the nearest exit.

 ## Running the Algorithm